A Local AI Video Editor for Mac Workflows

 Working Without Internet

 This one isn't about privacy, but it matters just as much for some people.
 I've edited clips on flights, in mountain cabins, in coffee shops with terrible WiFi.
 Cloud tools are useless without a stable connection.
 Local processing means your workflow doesn't depend on anyone else's servers being available.
+If that no-internet angle is the main reason you are searching, the offline video clipper for Mac page goes deeper on that workflow.

-Honest Performance: Local vs Cloud Processing
+Performance: Local Mac Editing vs Cloud Workflows

 People assume cloud processing must be faster because servers are powerful.
 In practice, that's wrong.
 Here's why.